Developing Goodwill in Your Medical Practice

 More Work Hours Means More Goodwill

 Research has shown that there’s a direct connection between a physician’s income and the time he or she spends working at the practice.
-In light of the fact that medical care is typically reimbursed by the number of services provided, the more hours a doctor works and the more patients treated—the more services are provided.
-Of course, individual results may vary, but a practice group that establishes expected work schedules and practices more hours, usual sees more goodwill in their practice.
+Because medical care is typically reimbursed by the number of services provided, the more hours a doctor works and the more patients treated—the more services are provided.
+Of course, individual results may vary, but a practice group that establishes expected work schedules and practices more hours usually sees more goodwill in their practice.

-A practice with a strong payer mix will likely have more goodwill.
-Medical practices with a lot of Medicaid or self-pay patients typically has lower collections than practices that are able to attract patients with desirable insurance coverage.
-Thus, there could be a significant difference in goodwill for two practices providing the same services to the same number of patients.
+Practice with a strong payer mix will likely have more goodwill.
+Medical practices with a lot of Medicaid or self-pay patients typically have lower collections than practices that can attract patients with desirable insurance coverage.
+Thus, there could be a significant difference in goodwill between two practices providing the same services to the same number of patients.